dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Topic scoping

 By default, all topics backing the Dapr pub/sub component (e.g. Kafka, Redis Stream, RabbitMQ) are available to every application configured with that component.
 To limit which application can publish or subscribe to topics, Dapr provides topic scoping.
-This enables to you say which topics an application is allowed to published and which topics an application is allowed to subscribed to.
+This enables to you say which topics an application is allowed to publish and which topics an application is allowed to subscribe to.
 For more information read [publish/subscribe topic scoping]({{< ref pubsub-scopes.md >}}).

 ### Message Time-to-Live (TTL)
 Dapr can set a timeout message on a per message basis, meaning that if the message is not read from the pub/sub component, then the message is discarded.
 This is to prevent the build up of messages that are not read.
 A message that has been in the queue for longer than the configured TTL is said to be dead.
 For more information read [publish/subscribe message time-to-live]({{< ref pubsub-message-ttl.md >}}).